 The virus that causes croup is easily picked up from contaminated surfaces or breathing in infected droplets from a cough or sneeze.
-The best prevention measures are all the things we have learnt from our Covid experience – frequently wash or sanitise hands, keep your child away from sick people (and vice versa), and encourage your child to cough or sneeze into their elbow to avoid spreading germs.
+The best prevention measures are frequently wash or sanitise hands, keep your child away from sick people (and vice versa), and encourage your child to cough or sneeze into their elbow to avoid spreading germs.

 Because croup is caused by a virus, antibiotics wont work.
 The best home treatment for croup is similar to that for colds – lots of rest, fluids and keeping your child comfortable.
 During a bout of coughing keep the child upright and try to keep them as calm as possible because getting upset and agitated can worsen any airway obstruction.
 Soothe them with cuddles, stories, music, whatever works.
 It may pay to sleep in the same room as them for a few nights so you can keep a close eye out for any worsening of symptoms.
 The cough may seem to be ok during the day but will often worsen at night in the early hours of the morning as this is the time when the body’s own natural steroids are at their lowest.
 Taking your child outside into the cold air (wrapped up warm!) can help to ease a bout of coughing.
 Steam therapy such as using a room vapourisor or taking the child into the bathroom and turning the shower on to create warm, moist air is no longer recommended.